zeek/spicy/doc/installation.rst

 .. note::

     The primary purpose of these Docker files is creating the foundation for our CI pipelines.
-However, they can also double as verified installation instructions for setting up Spicy's dependencies on the various platforms, which is why we are describing them here.
+However, they also double as verified installation instructions for setting up Spicy's dependencies on the various platforms, which is why we are describing them here.